Jaxsbr/amplify-js-boilerplate/README.md

 amplify remove
 ```

-Once the your app is initialized you can confirm it's existence in AWS Amplify Console.
+Once your app is initialized you can confirm it's existence in AWS Amplify Console.
 ```bash
 amplify console
 ```